Cherreads

 "Looking for me?"

-Standing behind them was an old man with white hair and a slightly hunched back.
-His clothes were simple, but his frame still held solid muscle beneath the worn fabric.
+Standing barely two meters away was an old man with a messy white hair and a slightly hunched back.
+His clothes were ragged, but beneath the worn fabric, his frame was built with a compact muscle.

 Iria gave a polite smile.

-"You are right, mister Aizen.
-These potatoes make a wonderful stew for my fiancé, especially during this winter."
+"You are exactly right, mister Aizen.
+These potatoes would make a wonderful stew for my fiancé, especially during this winter."

 "Fiancé?"